 - Local registration of a short-term rental would be an allowed requirement for local governments with some exceptions and considerations for how many nights per year a property is rented for short-term stays.

 The 2017 Session of the General Assembly convened on January 11.
 Senator Thomas K. Norment and Senator William M. Stanley, Jr. introduced SB1578 and SB1579 respectively.
 While these bills are similar in that they protect the local control for taxation and zoning applications for short term rentals they are structured differently.
 During discussion of these proposals by the Senate Committee on Local Government, they were combined under one number.
-SB 1578 patroned by Senator Thomas K. Norment is now making its way through the legislative process.
+SB 1578 is patroned by Senator Thomas K. Norment.